visgl/loaders.gl/docs/developer-guide/error-handling.md

 ## Types of Errors

-There are tree main types of errors that arise when attempting to load a data resource:
+There are three main types of errors that arise when attempting to load a data resource:

 1. There is some kind of network/resource access error, preventing the request for data from being issued
 2. A request is sent to a server, but the server is unable to service the request due to some error condition (often illegal access tokens or request parameters) and sends an error response.